|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Valbona National Park

 Today, we enjoy a full day visit to the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectares, becoming a national park in 1996.
-Depending on the weather, we have the opportunity to enjoy caves, a pass, or the lovely Curraj i Eperm Monastery.
+Depending on the weather, we will have an opportunity to hike a lovely trail and visit a local family restaurant in the region.
+The remainder of the afternoon is yours to relax and enjoy the magnificent area near our hotel.
 Overnight in Valbona.

 Day 13: Boating on Drini River, Shkodra sightseeing